Have questions? We're here to help!

 A kiosk at most stations.
 It contains information on how to use Bike Share Toronto and provides a touch screen for buying passes, getting ride codes, and redeeming gift certificates.

-There are 625 stations across the city, placed based on population and transport needs.
+There are over 700+ stations across the city, placed based on population and transport needs.
 See the Station Map for exact locations.

 Bike Share Toronto is an enjoyable and cost-effective way to get around Toronto.
-Buy a Pass or become an Annual Member to gain access to 6,850 bikes throughout the city.
-Locate a bike at one of the 625 stations and return the bike to any other station in the bike share system.
+Buy a Pass or become an Annual Member to gain access to over 9,000+ bikes throughout the city.
+Locate a bike at one of our over 700+ stations and return the bike to any other station in the bike share system.
 Take as many quick trips as you want while your pass or membership is active.
 See How It Works for more information.

 Bike Share Toronto bicycles were designed to fit riders of all heights and sizes.
 At the bottom of the seat post is a black lever that lets you adjust the seat to your height.
 The seat post also has numbers, so you can remember your height setting.
 See Meet the Bike for more information.
 Don't forget: you must be 16 years or older to ride Bike Share Toronto.

-Return the bike to any one of the 625 stations with an open dock.
+Return the bike to any one of over 700+ stations with an open dock.
 Locate an available dock on the Station Map or mobile app.
 Match the triangle on the front of the bike with the dock and insert the bike.
 A green light appears on the dock and locks the bike in the dock.

 Yes, but you still have to return the bike to a station after your ride.
-Remember, extra usage fees apply after 30 minutes.
-See pricing for more information.
+Remember, overage fees apply for annual members and Day Pass users, so be sure to dock before the corresponding maximum trip time.
+See the pricing page for more information.

 Smart Stations are bike stations without the kiosk.
 The hardware and solar panel are all housed within the map frame at the end of the station.
-There is no credit card reader so any transactions have to take place through the CycleFinder/PBSC app.
+There is no credit card reader so any transactions have to take place through the mobile website at bikesharetoronto.com, or PBSC app.

 Smart Stations are located throughout our system.
 'SMART' is in the station name on our System Map and CycleFinder/PBSC, so you can identify which type of station it is before arriving.